swiftlang/swift-package-manager/Documentation/Usage.md

 `foo/foo.h`.
 It is very important however that those headers do include their dependent headers, otherwise when the modules are imported into Swift the dependent modules will not get imported automatically and link errors will happen.
-If these link errors occur to consumers of a package that consumes your package the link errors can be especially difficult to debug.
+If these link errors occur for consumers of a package that consumes your package, the link errors can be especially difficult to debug.

 ### Cross-platform Module Maps